Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client-legacy.md

 description: Collect data with ease using Amplitude Analytics Legacy GTM template - the official client-side Google Tag Manager template for seamless data collection.
 ---

-Client-side Google Tag Manager Template for Amplitude Analytics.
+This is the client-side Google Tag Manager Template for Amplitude Analytics.
 The tag uses the [Amplitude JavaScript SDK](../../sdks/javascript/index/) for data collection.

 !!!deprecated Legacy
     This is a legacy GTM template.
 Use the [latest template](./google-tag-manager-client.md) for the most up-to-date implementation.